JaceDeane/pokeRGBplus/TO DO.md

 - (!)
 Building _DEBUG causes an overflow

+- (!)
+Border tiles when returning to Cerulean after using the Route 24 shortcut are seen (Need to find a way to manually load water blocks instead of the default defined one)

 - Rockets don't disappear after beating the Super Nerd (? or the head Grunt) in Mount Moon B2F

 - Events that should change movedata but don't: